ndronos/c-nomorph/HowStufWorks.md

 and a set of functions that define how the data can be organized and manipulated.
 Though the use of data structures is an advanced programming topic... we will take a look at one of the most common structures: arrays.
+An array is a virtual list containing pieces of data that are all the same data type.

 (HowStuffWorks, 2017) pp. 6 & 13